kumahq/kuma-website/docs/docs/1.2.0/documentation/dps-and-data-model.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
-The recommended way to deploy an `Zone Ingress` dataplane in Kubernetes is to use `kumactl`, or the Helm charts as specified in [multi-zone](/docs/1.1.6/documentation/deployments/#remote-control-plane).
+The recommended way to deploy a `ZoneIngress` proxy in Kubernetes is to use `kumactl`, or the Helm charts as specified in [multi-zone](/docs/1.1.6/documentation/deployments/#remote-control-plane).
 It works as a separate deployment of a single-container pod.

-Kuma will try to resolve `advertisedAddress` and `advertisedPort` automatically by checking the Service associated with this `Zone Ingress`.
+Kuma will try to resolve `advertisedAddress` and `advertisedPort` automatically by checking the Service associated with this `ZoneIngress`.

 If the Service type is Load Balancer, Kuma will wait for public IP to be resolved.
 It may take a couple of minutes to receive public IP depending on the LB implementation of your Kubernetes provider.